rolandtritsch/slidev-template/README.md

 # slidev-template

-THE template to start a new slidev-presentation
+THE template to start a new slidev-presentation.